3.4 Experimenting and piloting

 How do experimentation and piloting fuel radical creativity?

 Creativity sometimes requires making things that don’t turn out to be useful.
 What does that mean?
-The creative process involves experimentation, and at times the confidence to move forward in a direction only comes after exploring and rejecting alternatives.
-Finding new, usable outcomes is often only possible by considering many options.
+The creative process involves experimentation, and sometimes the confidence to move forward only comes after exploring and rejecting alternatives.
+Finding new, usable outcomes often involves considering and discarding many options.

-Experimenting can help to identify the essential questions or critical issues of a creative process.
-Piloting is often when people have to start thinking in concrete and material terms, so it can reveal which aspects won’t really work and also suggest new directions to move forward.
+Experimenting can help identify the essential questions or critical issues in a project.
+Piloting is often when people have to start thinking in concrete and material terms, so it can reveal which aspects won’t really work and also suggest new directions.

-Before we go deeper into experimentation, let’s return to Wallas’ classic theory of the creative process, which we introduced in the Creative process sub-chapter.
+Before we go deeper into experimentation, let’s recap the Wallas model of the creative process, which we introduced in the Creative process sub-chapter.
 According to Wallas, the creative process consists of four stages: preparation, incubation, illumination and verification.
 Experimentation and piloting are linked with the incubation, illumination and verification stages.

-The incubation stage is the second step of the creative process, after you’ve prepared for the work.
-In the incubation stage, the focus shifts to actively thinking about and working on the case.
-It also involves a ‘letting it go’ phase (see Scharmer, 2016) in which you relax while focusing on something else.
-Walking away from your idea or creative work may appear counterproductive, but this is an important step that may allow you to see your work from another perspective or to develop your idea when you’re not pursuing it intentionally (Mäkikoskela, 2018).
+In the incubation stage, the focus shifts away from actively thinking about the project and working on it.
+This is a ‘letting it go’ phase (see Scharmer, 2016) in which you relax while focusing on something else.
+Walking away from your idea or creative work might seem counterproductive, but it’s important to get a chance to see your work from another perspective or let the idea develop without conscious attention (Mäkikoskela, 2018).
 This should also be done after every analytically examined experiment.

 After letting your idea or creative work incubate, it’s time to actively pursue creative solutions again.
-The illumination stage is for idea realization.
-It’s all about coming up with ideas or even the creative outcome.
-You might make new connections and find recent revelations in your idea, and this can also be done by experimenting.
-The stages of incubation and illumination can both be repeated several times during the creative process.
+The illumination stage is about coming up with ideas or even the creative outcome.
+You might make new connections and find revelations in your ideas, and this can involve experimentation.
+The incubation and illumination stages can both be repeated several times during a creative process.

-The last stage in Wallas’ theory is verification, which also involves prototyping, testing, and refining the ideas generated during the illumination stage.
+The last stage is verification, which involves experimentation as you prototype, test and refine the ideas generated during the illumination stage.
 You sharpen, evaluate and refine your idea, and then you actualize it and present the outcome.

 In the field of design, Carlgren, Rauth & Elmquist (2016) define experimentation as a bias towards testing and trying things out in an iterative way and moving between divergent and convergent ways of thinking.
 The authors present a list of principles/mindsets and practices for experimentation.